SrcsticSamy/AbdAlrhman-Samy/README.md

   <img src="https://komarev.com/ghpvc/?username=abdalrhman-samy&&style=flat-square" align="center" />
 </div>

-- 🔭 I’m currently working on [Spicy Tower](https://github.com/AbdAlrhman-Samy/spicy-tower)
+- 🔭 I’m currently working on [Taskies](https://github.com/AbdAlrhman-Samy/taskies)

-- 📚 Learning NextJS, NodeJS/Express, MongoDB
+- 📚 Learning NextJS and struggling with TypeScript

--  👀 Ask me about anything about ReactJS or Marvel movies and tv shows
+-  👀 Ask me about anything about ReactJS and its ecosystem or Marvel movies and tv shows

 <br/>